Epoxy Resin Supplies List For Beginners

-Alright, let’s dive in to the resin supplies & materials list!
-Here’s the rundown of the resins you’ll want in your crafting arsenal.
+Alright, let’s get into the resin supplies & materials list!
+Here’s the rundown of the resins you’ll want in your crafting stash.
 Clear or colored, resin is what you will need to make everything from jewelry, coasters and river tables.
+When you’re just getting started with resin crafts, choosing the right type of resin makes a big difference.

 See these guides about using resin: Best resin for casting, UV Resin For Beginners & Best resins to use for crafts.
 And if you are new to resin, here is the list of common resins and their applications.